Before I was a brand writer, I spent 10+ years working in hospitality. It taught me many valuable lessons, a few of which I will now share with you:

 2. Customer service is just as much about building real relationships as it is about being efficient.

 I began as a content creator in March 2020 when I started Best Shot Co., a virtual events business that carried me through Covid.
-Today, I’m a copywriter, editor, and creative manager working to produce measurable results for my clients while retaining as much of my soul as possible.
+Today, I’m a copywriter, editor, and creative strategist working to produce measurable results for my clients while retaining as much of my soul as possible.